Can Wegovy, Ozempic, and Zepbound Silence Food Noise?

 Glucagon-like peptide 1 (GLP-1) receptor agonists like Ozempic and Wegovy (semaglutide) may help quiet “food noise” by restoring the gut-brain connection, which may be weakened in people with obesity, prediabetes, diabetes, or polycystic ovarian syndrome (PCOS).

 These medications also target parts of the brain linked to hunger.
-In a small study, people with obesity who use semaglutide consumed less food and had a decrease in cravings for sugary and high-fat foods.
+In a small study, people with obesity who used semaglutide consumed less food and had a decrease in cravings for sugary and high-fat foods.

 These medications also delay gastric emptying, the process by which food moves out of the stomach.
 This may help you feel fuller for longer, preventing food noise.